davelsio/template-three-vanilla/README.md

 ## Description

-A completely deranged and insolent approach to creating Three.js experiences.
-This is just for me to run quick experiments.
+A completely deranged approach to creating Three.js experiences.
+This is just to have some fun.

-It leverages `jotai` atoms to create a sort of functional state management.
+It leverages `jotai` atoms to create a sort of functional three state management system.
 All helpers can be found in the [helpers](./src/helpers) folder, and there is an example experience within the [scene](./src/scene/) folder.

-### Features

-- Atom-based architecture to manage scene state and assets.
-- Custom [Tweakpane](https://tweakpane.github.io/docs/) bindings as Jotai atoms.

 ## Usage